vdeminstitute/vdemdata/README.md

 ## V-Dem: Global Standards, Local Knowledge ##

-Varieties of Democracy (V-Dem) is a new approach to conceptualizing and measuring democracy.
+Varieties of Democracy (V-Dem) conceptualizes and measures democracy.
 We provide a multidimensional and disaggregated dataset that reflects the complexity of the concept of democracy as a system of rule that goes beyond the simple presence of elections.
 The V-Dem project distinguishes between five high-level principles of democracy: electoral, liberal, participatory, deliberative, and egalitarian, and collects data to measure these principles.

 We are a team of over 50 social scientists on six continents.
-We work with more than 3,000 country experts and a truly global International Advisory Board.
-[Read more about the work we do here](https://www.v-dem.net/).
+We work with more than 5,000 country experts.
+Read more about the work we do [here](https://www.v-dem.net/).

 ## The vdemdata R package ##

 This package contains the most recent V-Dem (Country-Year: V-Dem Full+Others) and V-Party datasets and provides some additional functions.
+Other versions of the V-Dem dataset can be downloaded from our [website](https://v-dem.net/data/the-v-dem-dataset/).

 #### Basics: ####
 * `vdem`: Load the V-Dem dataset (for non-R users, please access the V-Dem dataset [here](https://www.v-dem.net/vdemds.html))